jhucsf/fall2019/notes/cnf.md

 > NOT ((NOT A) AND (NOT B) AND (NOT C))

-It's 0 when A, B, and C are each 0, false otherwise.
+It's 0 when A, B, and C are each 0, 1 otherwise.
 Another way to think about the meaning of this expression is

 > "Not the first row of the truth table"